Summer Meals Assistance

 Just how healthy are school meals?

 All meals are lower in fat and provide balanced servings from each food group.
 School lunches provide half of the recommended allowances for calories, protein, vitamins A and C, iron and calcium.
 In recent years, Mohonasen has increased its use of whole grains, fresh fruits and vegetables.
-And nothing is fried; everything is baked – even the fries!
+Also, nothing is fried, everything is baked.

 Why does the Federal Government require students to take a fruit or vegetable?